Discover how data pipelines transform raw data into actionable insights, essential for modern businesses.

 For instance, if Uber detects high demand in a specific area, real-time processing algorithms will automatically adjust prices based on supply and demand.
 All of this is made possible by data processing pipelines.

-4. Data Storage: Keeping Information Safe and Ready for Use
+4. Data Storage: Keeping Information Safe and Ready to Use

 After processing, data must be stored somewhere it can be reused.
 This is where storage comes in.
 Imagine a large warehouse organized by categories, where each piece of information is placed in the right section, ready to be used when needed.